A Step-by-Step Guide to Creating a Foolproof Fundraising Plan

 A well-built house starts with a thoughtfully drawn blueprint.
 Crowdfunding is just the same.
-A thoroughly prepared fundraiser will result in a more powerful campaign.
-Developing a road map for your fundraiser will help you maneuver around any unforeseen obstacles that arise.
-We have outlined some key components to pay attention to when creating your fundraising plan.
+A thoroughly prepared fundraiser will result in a more powerful fundraiser.
+Developing a road map for your fundraiser will help you maneuver around any unforeseen obstacles.
+We have outlined some key components to consider when creating your fundraising plan.

 2. Setting a goal

-During your planning process, you’ll need to decide on the amount you intend to raise for the fundraiser’s beneficiary.
-This amount will come from careful consideration of what the fundraiser’s money will be used for and an anticipation of your needs.
-For example, if you are raising money for a family member’s medical treatment, then calculating the exact costs of transportation, treatment, and medication will give you a clear picture of the amount you need to raise.
+During planning, you must decide how much you intend to raise for the fundraiser’s beneficiary.
+This amount will come from careful consideration of what the fundraiser’s money will be used for and anticipation of their needs.
+When raising money for a family member’s medical treatment, calculate the exact costs of transportation, treatment, and medication, and this will give you a clear idea of how much you need to raise.

-First, it is important to consider how your fundraiser is going to be received by potential donors and how you can make it stick in their memory.
+First, it is essential to consider how your fundraiser is going to be received by potential donors and how you’ll connect with them.
 There are several ways to brand your fundraiser.
-For instance, developing a hashtag that you include in all media posts makes it easier for donors to track your progress as well as add to the conversation.
-Another way to customize your fundraiser is to create a memorable URL, making your fundraiser both easy to share and remember.
+For instance, developing a hashtag that you include in all social media posts, from Instagram to TikTok, makes it easier for donors to track your progress and add to the conversation.
+Another way to customize your fundraiser is to create a short URL, making your fundraiser easy to share via text and WhatsApp.

 Social media engagement will take your fundraiser to the next level.
-Take note that social media engagement requires a constant presence, which means creating content, replying to comments and interacting with other similar fundraisers or communities.
+Take note that social media engagement requires consistency, which means creating content, replying to comments, and interacting with other similar fundraisers or communities daily.
 Facebook is an essential platform every fundraiser organizer should take advantage of.

-According to a report by Statista from January 2016, Facebook has 1.55 billion monthly active users, making it a very large pool of potential donors that you can tap into.
-Sharing your fundraiser on Facebook is a must, while creating a Facebook page in addition to your fundraiser will help boost the number of people who see your story and also will help you stay in touch with your supporters.
-For great tips, see Facebook Fundraising 101 and Using Social Media to Promote Your Fundraiser.
+According to a report by Statista, Facebook has almost 3 billion monthly active users, making it a large pool of potential donors you can tap into.
+Sharing your fundraiser on Facebook is a must while creating a Facebook page in addition to your fundraiser will help boost the number of people who see your story and help you stay in touch with your supporters.
+See our blogs on Facebook fundraising and social media fundraising tips for great tips.

-When promoting your fundraiser, it’s important to use quality photos or videos.
-Sometimes photos don’t turn out how we want them to.
-Luckily, you can still use them if you edit them with free image editing software you can find online.
-By tweaking some lighting and enhancing the clarity, your image may have the eye-catching potential you are looking for.
+When promoting your fundraiser, using quality photos or videos is essential.
+Sometimes, photos don’t turn out how we want them to.
+But, by tweaking some lighting and enhancing the clarity through software like Canva or Photoshop, your image may have the eye-catching potential you seek.

-We found that donors enjoy multiple images, so try to pick a handful of good images that will make your fundraiser stand out.
-Producing a quick but memorable video about your cause can also help illustrate your story.
-For more details, see our How Images Can Lead to Fundraising Success and Videos Are Powerful Fundraiser Tools posts.
+We found that donors enjoy multiple images, so try picking a handful of good images to make your fundraiser stand out.
+Producing a quick but memorable video about your cause can help illustrate your story.
+For more details, see our posts on image fundraising tips and video fundraising tips.

-Identify people who maintain a powerful influence and make a list.
-This can vary from friends with a significant social media following to other community members interested in your cause to local media sources that may have interest in covering your story.
+Another important step in your fundraising plan is to list people who maintain a powerful influence.
+It can vary from friends with a significant social media following to other community leaders interested in your cause that can help you reach your fundraising goals.

-You want to create some buzz prior to unveiling your fundraiser so that, when it does go live, you will already have a pool of devoted supporters.
-This is where your outreach to influencers will come into play.
-Send out an email to these influencers summarizing your fundraiser plans a week or two before it kicks off and ask for their help.
-On the day your fundraiser launches, send them another quick email asking them to share it via their social media channels.
-Tactics like a pre-launch announcement will help to propel your fundraiser’s momentum.
+You want to create some buzz before unveiling your fundraiser so that you will already have a pool of devoted supporters when it does go live.
+This step in the fundraising plan is where your outreach to influencers will come into play.
+Email your supporters, summarizing your fundraiser plans a week or two before it kicks off and ask for their help.
+It’s a good idea to start teasing it on Instagram and TikTok, too.

 Executing your fundraising plan

 A careful, strategic approach can help ensure a successful fundraiser.
-Customize and launch your own campaign today.
+Customize and launch your own fundraiser today.